-A strong supporter of collaborative partnerships, Dr. Shrum worked with Cherokee Nation Principal Chief Bill John Baker and his administration to establish the nation’s first tribally affiliated medical school, the OSU College of Osteopathic Medicine at the Cherokee Nation, which opened in fall 2020.
-Most recently, President Shrum helped secure a landmark investment from Purdue Pharma in the amount of $197.5 million to create a center of excellence in addiction treatment and studies to address the opioid addiction epidemic in Oklahoma — the National Center for Wellness and Recovery.
+A strong supporter of collaborative partnerships, Dr. Shrum worked with then Cherokee Nation Principal Chief Bill John Baker and his administration to establish the nation’s first tribally affiliated medical school — the OSU College of Osteopathic Medicine at the Cherokee Nation — which opened in fall 2020.
+She also helped secure a landmark investment from Purdue Pharma in the amount of $197.5 million to create a center of excellence in addiction treatment and studies to address the opioid addiction epidemic — the National Center for Wellness and Recovery.

 President Shrum is active in a variety of charitable and professional organizations.
 She is a board member of the Children’s Hospital Foundation at Saint Francis, Blue Cross and Blue Shield of Oklahoma, State Chamber of Oklahoma, PLICO, Oklahoma Hall of Fame, Oklahoma Foundation for Excellence, Oklahoma State University Medical Authority and Trust, Texas A&M Center for Optimizing Rural Health, and Women for OSU Council.
 She holds committee positions in osteopathic professional organizations including the American Association of Colleges of Osteopathic Medicines, American Osteopathic Association, and American Osteopathic Board of Pediatrics.

-- 2019 Tulsa Osteopathic Medical Society Osteopathic Impact Award
+2019 Tulsa Osteopathic Medical Society Osteopathic Impact Award

-- 2019 Journal Record’s 2019 Woman of Year Award
+2019 Journal Record’s 2019 Woman of Year Award

-- 2018 Newsmaker Award by the Association for Women in Communications Tulsa Chapter
+2018 Newsmaker Award by the Association for Women in Communications Tulsa Chapter

 2014 Oklahoma Osteopathic Association’s Outstanding & Distinguished Service Award

 2012 Tulsa Mayor’s Commission on the Status of Women’s Pinnacle Award for Health